 Used more simply when it was discovered that there was a mole among one of Rogue Squadron's trading partners.
 Talon Karrde offered to let them execute her in whichever way they desired - he's got a really good reputation to uphold, after all - but they opt to feed her a little information first, letting her find their base in order to draw out the enemy.
 It takes a lot of money for them to convince Karrde to hold off on executing the traitor until after they're done feeding her.

-A variant of 1 is used in The Thrawn Trilogy to identify the ominous Delta Source.
+Attempted in The Thrawn Trilogy to identify the ominous Delta Source.
 It doesn't work since the Delta Source is not a person.
-It still proves useful because it pins down the location of Delta Source, which turns out to be an ingeniously hidden recording system.
+It still proves useful because it pins down the location of Delta Source, which turns out to be an ingeniously hidden recording system.**

 In Romance of the Three Kingdoms, the brothers Cai are fed misinformation so that Zhou Yu can set up Huang Gai's false defection.
 Another of Cao's spies, Jiang Gan, is also fed false information that leads to the execution of two of Cao Cao's most capable admirals.